-35 Notice that what is an objective indicator of what is not (purely) a priori.
+37 Notice that the question of what is an objective indicator of what is not (purely) a priori.
 It often depends on other empirical facts.
 Whether teaching evaluations are a good indication of teaching ability, for example, is not a priori.
 What is a priori is at most what your total evidence supports.
 Thus, Titelbaum's (2015) contention that evidential support relations are a priori (n.
 1) doesn't help the proponent of Anti-Significance here.

-36 If it's not so strong, it merely means that your epistemic position with respect to the proposition that your first-order evidence objectively indicates that you're an above-average teacher is merely weakened somewhat.
+38 If it's not so strong, it merely means that your epistemic position with respect to the proposition that your first-order evidence objectively indicates that you're an above-average teacher is merely weakened somewhat.
 See the discussion of partial defeat below.